adamlocker/my-wee-blog/_posts/sounds-of-2019.md

 I heard this saucy riff sampled on some beat many years ago, and only found out where it came from when the YouTube algorithm recommended [this set](https://www.youtube.com/watch?v=w0jyU13gtBs) to me.
 I don't understand what she's saying, but I sure get how she's feeling.

 ### 6. [Take Back - Girls of the Internet](https://www.youtube.com/watch?v=Z7NmLpDhFfk)
-I love it when Nemone gets allowed out into the daylight on 6 Music because she plays only the finest electronica.
+I love it when Nemone gets allowed out into the daylight on 6 Music because she plays the finest electronica.
 I think it was another track off an earlier EP that first drew my attention to them, but this is a belter of a pop house track.

 ### 7. [My Sweet Lord - Byron Lee & The Dragonaires](https://www.youtube.com/watch?v=ttWtNPOaN2E)
 Another one that gives me the tingles.
 This is a fantastic cover of one of the most beautiful pop songs ever written.